mapeditor/tiled-to-godot-export/README.md

 First you need to put them in Tiled extension directory.

+- **Windows**
+ `C:/Users/<USER>/AppData/Local/Tiled/extensions/`
+- **macOS**
+`~/Library/Preferences/Tiled/extensions/`
+- **Linux**
+`~/.config/tiled/extensions/`

-When you open a Tilemap or Tileset you need to add this custom property:
+After you open a Tilemap or Tileset you need to add this custom property:

-"projectRoot" : string
+`"projectRoot" : string`
 Than set the value to the projectRoot of your Godot project.
+For example: `D:\work\GodotProjects\game_one`

-All of this is needed so when you export to a subfolder in your Godot project all the relative paths for the resources (res://) are set corectly and relative to the custom property you've added "projectRoot";
+This is needed so when you export to a subfolder in your Godot project all the relative paths for the resources `(res://)` are set correctly and relative to the custom property you've added `"projectRoot"`;

-Than if everything is fine when you go to File -> Export As, a new option should exist:
+If everything is fine when you go to **File -> Export As**, a new option should exist:

-Gotod Tilemap format (*.tscn)
+`Gotod Tilemap format (*.tscn)`

 and for tilesets respectivly:

-Godot Tileset format (*.tres)
+`Godot Tileset format (*.tres)`

-## How does it work?
-What is supported ?
+## What is supported ?

 The main focus was easily editing and creating of new maps and tilesets.
 Godot added the ability to create Tilesets with Atlas Tiles.

-This is the most eficient way since a tile map with 500 tiles has one Tileset object instead of 500 tiles.
+This is more efficient than one Tileset object instead of 500 singe tiles.

-The Atlas needs a region and tile size - these are automaticly taken form the Tiled editor.
+The Atlas needs a region and tile size - these are automatically taken from the Tiled editor.

-## What's in progress ?
 Tilesets with collision information.
 Tilemap layers - each layer will be a subscene resource in the main .tscn

 ## What's long term
-All other extras Tiled can offer are not planned for now.
 I'm making a 2D platformer and I'm gonna focus on these needs for now.
+Generally i would like to support everything Tiled offers because it's a very good level editor.

+If you are using the plugins and have some problems or feature request or found some bugs.
+Just open an issue here in the gitHub repo.

+Cheers!